sysdiglabs/secure-inline-scan-examples/docs/index.md

 title: Sysdig Secure Inline Scan Examples
 summary: >
   This is not a comprehensive catalog of examples for all integrations available, but a live document where we continually publish more information as we see users need it.
-  We do try to keep a list of links to all integrations and toher related websites that you may find useful.
+  We do try to keep a list of links to all integrations and other related websites that you may find useful.
 ---

 # Examples